 When it comes to brand recognition, the cannabis industry is still in its infancy.
-The market is currently flooded with brands and products and consumers are presented with something new every time they shop, resulting in an overwhelming shopping experience.
+The market is currently flooded with brands and products and consumers are presented with something new every time they shop, resulting in an overwhelming shopping experience, making cannabis product branding and retail synergy that much more important.
 Customers tend to seek cohesive experiences and don’t want to be bombarded or confused by having too many brand choices that ultimately do not appeal to them.
 In the time of COVID-19, consumer preferences and behavior are also shifting and the only way to identify new trends is by having access to real-time data.

 As consumers hunker down in their homes, sales from tourism and business travel have all but evaporated.
-Consumers are changing their shopping behavior, avoiding certain categories like vape–which could negatively impact lung functionality–and purchasing more edibles instead.
+Consumers are changing their shopping behavior, avoiding certain categories like vape–which could negatively impact lung functionality–and purchasing more edibles instead; adding to the importance of product branding and retail synergy for cannabis as many people are shopping online.
 Identifying and directly targeting loyal customer cohorts and stocking their preferred products is not just best practice in the time of COVID-19, but is now a key survival strategy.
 A customer cohort analysis shows that while average order value has increased post-sheltering, consumers are going longer between shopping trips, making it even more critical for retailers to target loyal customers and stock their preferred products to encourage repeat business.
 These loyal customers were identified as having purchased at least two times per month between January and February of 2020.

-Another pervasive issue dispensaries and cannabis customers face today is that dispensary selections are generally too large.
+Another pervasive issue, in addition to cannabis product branding, dispensaries and cannabis customers face today is that dispensary selections are generally too large.
 The reason dispensaries carry so many brands is because they want to diversify their selection, but since the market is so young, what is available and popular is constantly changing.
 However, if brands and retailers have the ability to identify shared customer types and collaborate to reach those target (or current majority) customers, it creates efficiency for both the retailer and the brand.
 The retailer is now more appealing to its target customers and the brand is now on the shelves of a retailer with the same targeted (or current majority) demographics.
 This data-driven approach improves efficiency up and down the supply chain.
-Let’s walk through how defining target customer types can help brands and retailers achieve this improved brand recognition and retail synergy.
+Let’s walk through how defining target customer types can help cannabis product branding for different brands and retailers achieve this improved brand recognition and retail synergy in the cannabis market.

 Improved Brand Recognition & Effective Customer Targeting